chronicleprotocol/scribe/docs/Deployment.md

 - `RPC_URL`: The RPC URL of an EVM node
 - `PRIVATE_KEY`: The private key to use
+- `ETHERSCAN_API_URL`: The Etherscan API URL for the Etherscan's chain instance
+    - Note that the API endpoint varies per Etherscan chain instance
+    - Note to point to actual API endpoint (e.g. `/api`) and not just host
 - `ETHERSCAN_API_KEY`: The Etherscan API key for the Etherscan's chain instance
 - `GREENHOUSE`: The `Greenhouse` instance to use for deployment
 - `SCRIBE_FLAVOUR`: The `Scribe` flavour to deploy